-The walk from Nairn to Forres was along an empty beach that turned to grassy mudflats that a were cut-through by meandering streams.
+The walk from Nairn to Forres was along an empty beach that turned to grassy mudflats cut through by meandering streams.

 Along the beach in many places were wooden poles in states of decay.
 Some were mere stubs, a few were 15 feet tall.

-The right to nets along specified stretches of the coast has been bought up by estates and sporting companies, I was told.
-They, in turn, have closed the commercial fishery in favor of a sport one.
-All that remains are the poles.
+The right to set nets along specified stretches of the coast has been bought up by estates and sporting companies in recent decades, I was told.
+Those owners, in turn, have closed the commercial fishery in favor of a sport one.
+All that remains of the working salmon industry are the poles.

 The beach was lovely.
-When a high dune appeared on the water side of the hard-packed marsh, I walked over, climbed it, and descended to the sand once more.
+When a high dune appeared on the water side of the hard-packed marsh, I climbed it and descended to the sand on the other side.

-There are always things to see on the beach.
+There are always things to see on a beach.
 I’m happy to report I didn’t pick up a single stone.

-I knew the dune was a peninsula of high ground on a huge tidal marsh.
-It would end long before the land did.
+I knew the long dune was a peninsula of high ground on a tidal marsh.
+I also knew it would end long before the land did.
 The map showed a channel of water through the mud flats.
-As the tide was more than half out, I figured the channel would be crossable, or at least wadeable.
+As the tide was more than half-way out, I figured the channel would be crossable, or at least wadeable.
 (The black target-like icon is my position when I went over the dune).

 and coming back to the beach.

+This was discouraging news for someone with a pack on his back.
 I felt like sitting down and calling an Uber.
 Or the Coast Guard.
 Or something.
 But there was no choice.
-I started walking, this time into the wind.
+I started walking–this time into the wind.

-This mudflatted area (now covered in water) also had poles in it.
-I later found out that these, in fact, were anti-glider defenses.
-They were so remote that they hadn’t been scavenged for firewood or fence posts after the war, as were the ones closer to settlements.
+The mudflatted area (now covered in water) also had poles in it.
+I later found out they, in fact, were the anti-glider defenses.
+They were so remote that they hadn’t been scavenged for firewood or fence posts after the war, as had happened to those closer to settlements.

 At one point there was a traffic jam–two logging trucks and one walker, all stopped.